EasternPA/32.22-to-beta/README.md

 ### Notes

-If your car moves from 2021.32.22 to 2021.32.25 instead of Beta 10.3.1 or 2021.36.5.3, you may easily modify the first switch node so that it looks for that firmware version instead of the one my car was running.
-Also, once Beta 10.3.1 gets replaced by an update, you will want to modify the end of the URL that the second function ingests to match the newest firmware being rolled out.
+If your car moves from 2021.32.22 to 2021.32.25 instead of 2021.36.5.3, you may easily modify the first switch node in the second function so that it looks for that firmware version instead of the one my car was running.
+Also, once 2021.36.5.3 gets replaced by a newer version of FSD Beta, you will want to modify the end of the URL that the second function ingests to match the newest firmware being rolled out.

 Looking at the trigger node that kicks off both functions, I configured the "Go" button to repeat at the top of every hour between 4am and 8pm since I knew I would only react to early indications of movement during those hours.
 There's no point in querying TeslaScope's web page more frequently than that and there's no point in querying their site if you're not planning to take any action as a result of any notification you may receive.